sipeed/TangMega-138KPro-example/usb2_soft/readme.md

 - Solution without any chip, only need **RC network** & **9 FPGA pins**.
 - Provides a custom USB2 controller, both **high-speed(480Mbps)** or **full-speed(12Mbps)**.
-- Up to 16 bidirectional custom USB EndPoints.
+- Up to 16 custom IN/OUT USB EndPoints.
 - Transfer rate up to 39.8MB/s(318.4Mbps).